-A 32-year-old female, born from a non-consanguineous marriage, had unremarkable family history (her brother was diagnosed with spondylitis ankylopoietica).
+A 32-year-old female, born from a non-consanguineous marriage, had unremarkable family history (brother was diagnosed as spondylitis ancylopoetica).
 Delivery and developmental milestones were normal.
-At the age of 20, she was treated by a psychiatrist due to depression.
-At that time, she noticed speech and chewing problems, and frequent backward falls.
-Three years later, urge incontinence appeared and gradually worsened.
-The patient sought medical care at the Clinical Centres of Zagreb and Clinical Hospital in Osijek (Croatia) and Belgrade (Serbia).
-In the course of years, she experienced slow progression of symptoms and gradual but slight worsening of gait, speech, and postural stability.
+At the age of 20 she was treated by psychiatrist due to depression.
+At that time, she noticed speech, chewing problems and frequent backward falls.
+Three years later urge incontinence appeared and gradually worsened.
+Patient sought medical care at the Clinical Centres of Zagreb and Clinical Hospital in Osijek (Croatia) and Belgrade (Serbia).
+In the course of years, she experienced slow progression of symptoms and gradual but slight worsening of gait, speech and postural stability.

-Laboratory findings examined in the course of her illness (since the onset of the symptoms until present) included normal serum ferritin, ceruloplasmin, albumin, liver tests, copper (workup for Wilson's disease), and lipoprotein levels.
+Laboratory findings examined in the course of her illness (since the beginning of symptoms until nowadays) included normal serum ferritin, ceruloplasmin, albumin, liver tests, copper (work up for Wilson s disease), and lipoprotein levels.
 The blood smear was negative for acanthocytes.
-After several years of the disease, brain magnetic resonance imaging (MRI) revealed iron accumulation in the bilateral globus pallidus and putamen ("eye-of-the-tiger") (Figure 1).
-We examined her after obtaining brain MRI, and due to the typical "eye-of-the-tiger"
+After few years of disease, a brain MRI revealed onset iron accumulation in the bilateral globus pallidus and putamen (Fig. 1) ("eye-of-the-tiger").
+We saw her after getting brain MRI, and due to typical "eye-of-the-tiger" finding we diagnosed her as NBIA (PKAN).